About Susan James:

 “…a singer/songwriter can make his or her rep on two things: excellent songwriting and an eye for small musical details.
 Fortunately Susan James has both… she’s still a step above her contemporaries.”– Blurt Online.

 The idea of becoming a musician dawned on James at the age of eight when two high school students came to her classroom and performed songs like “Love Potion #9” and “They Call The Wind Mariah.”
 This experience, says James, “was like a veil lifted from my eyes and at that very moment I knew what I wanted to do.”
 She later majored in Ethnomusicology at UCLA.
 Her studies helped to expose her to different styles of music, which she has incorporated into her own music from time to time.
 James, however, feels that it is important to write from her own perspective and the melting pot of cultures that she lives around today in Southern California.

-She has since released three other indie full-length albums- “Shocking Pink Banana Seat”, “Fantastic Voyage” (a double CD set of songs and instrumentals), and 2011’s “Highways, Ghosts, Hearts & Home.”and 2014’s “Driving Toward The Sun”.
+She has since released four other indie full-length albums- “Shocking Pink Banana Seat,”“Fantastic Voyage” (a double CD set of songs and instrumentals), and 2011’s “Highways, Ghosts, Hearts & Home.”and 2014’s “Driving Toward The Sun”.